inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 In the configuration where there is no rate control, the nominal bitrate is constantly 54 Mbps.
 The throughput is around 24 Mbps when the transmissions are not obstructed by the forest.
 It decreases to zero when the forest gets between the hosts.
-In the other configuraton in which the hosts use rate control, the rate control algorithm changes the rate when transmissions go through the obstacle.
+In the other configuration in which the hosts use rate control, the rate control algorithm changes the rate when transmissions go through the obstacle.
 The rate changes rapidly, which looks like if there were multiple levels on the graph.
-Some transmissions can still be received correctly even though they go through the forest.
+Some transmissions can still be received correctly, even though they go through the forest.
 The throughput decreases at first, but it's not zero.
 There are intervals where it decreases to zero, even though the rate is set to the lowest level (6 Mbps).
 Throughput and nominal data